dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 The [recent gun violence](https://edition.cnn.com/2022/05/25/us/uvalde-texas-elementary-school-shooting-what-we-know/index.html) news had me thinking deeply about how we can prevent incidents like these again.
 This is the worst gun violence since 2012, and 21 innocent lives were lost.

-My heart goes out to all victims of the violence and their loved ones.
+I'm deeply saddened, and my heart goes out to all victims of the violence and their loved ones.

 I'm not a lawmaker, so there is little I can do there.
 But, I think I know something in computer vision that might help.